vineetjai/flaskblog/README.md

 }
 ```

-change path in config.py inside flaskblog directory to your path in open command
+2. Change path in config.py inside flaskblog directory to your path in open command